Designation: Principal & Professor of Pulmonary Medicine

 Designation: Vice-Principal; Professor & HOD, Urology

-Designation: Medical Superintendent (OHRC) & Professor of Ophthalmology
+Designation: Medical Superintendent (OHRC) , Professor of Orthopedics

 Designation: Medical Superintendent (PEH) & Professor of Pulmonary Medicine